dhhepting/dhhepting.github.io/projects/CSAF/index.md

       </a>
     </p>
     <p>
-      Since Donna retired from SaskTel 12 years ago, she has written a book called “The More Things Change: A Case Study to Introduce Information Technology Ethics” and has been awarded the status of CIPS fellow (see
+      Since Donna retired from SaskTel 12 years ago, she has written a book called "The More Things Change: A Case Study to Introduce Information Technology Ethics" and has been awarded the status of CIPS fellow (see
       <a href="https://cips.ca/DonnaLindskog/">
         https://cips.ca/DonnaLindskog/
       </a>).
 IT Ethics are an important part of being an IT Professional and it is where Donna continues to encourage industry discussions.